 Firing all your artillery at the initial small groups of zombies instead of letting the lighter guns handle them.

-Keeping the Air Force completely shut out until one emergency bombardment with a thermobaric bomb- whose effective radius was limited since the zombies don't react like humans to overpressure.
+Keeping the Air Force completely shut out until one emergency bombardment with a thermobaric bomb - whose effective radius was limited since the zombies don't react like humans to overpressure or intense heat... or getting their lungs ripped out.

-Deploying Soldiers in MOPP gear who had not been trained to move and fire in that gear.
+Deploying all soldiers in MOPP gear who had not been trained to move and fire in that gear, and in a completely unnecessary environment, as reporters and officers were not wearing protective gear.

 Failing to use the graduated stages of MOPP gear, by having infantry done the whole set of protective equipment instead of doing it in phases based on weather & threat.